-These fuels include: Wood, coal, charcoal, oil, natural gas, gasoline, erosene, and propane.
+These fuels include: Wood, coal, charcoal, oil, natural gas, gasoline, kerosene,

 Common appliances are often sources of CO.
 If they are not properly maintained, are improperly ventilated, or malfunction, CO levels can rise quickly.
 CO is a real danger now that homes are more energy efficient.
-"Air-tight" homes with added insulation, sealed windows and other weatherproofing can "trap" CO inside.
+"Air-tight" homes with added insulation, sealed windows, and other weatherproofing can "trap"